Home » PowerShell Tips » PowerShell – mkdir to create directory

 d----- 29-07-2021 05:59 FTP-01

-PowerShell md command is also used to create directory in PowerShell.
-To create a new directory using PowerShell md, run the below command
+PowerShell md command is used to create a directory in PowerShell.
+To create a new directory using PowerShell md, run the below command.

 PS D:\LogTest> md FTP-02

-Above PowerShell md command create directory at the current directory in PowerShell.
+In the above example, PowerShell md command creates a folder in the current directory in PowerShell.

 Conclusion

-PowerShell mkdir function used to create directory in the current directory or using mkdir-p, it creates directory at the specified path.
+PowerShell mkdir function creates a directory in the current directory or using mkdir-p, it creates a directory at the specified path.

-mkdir function and PowerShell md command internally use New-Item cmdlet to create directory.
+mkdir function and PowerShell md command internally use the New-Item cmdlet to create a directory.

 Cool Tip: How to use test-connection to ping a list of computers!